-Would save Pittsburg and Bay Point residents $1.1 million in taxes per year; eliminate Antioch mayor’s job; Board President challenges Frazier who doesn’t represent most of the healthcare district
+Would transfer $1.1 million in Pittsburg and Bay Point tax revenues per year to county; eliminate Antioch mayor’s job; Board President challenges Frazier who doesn’t represent most of the healthcare district

 By Serina Hartinger, Media & Communications, Office of Assemblymember Jim Frazier

 SACRAMENTO, CA – Today, Friday, April 16, 2021, Assemblymember Jim Frazier (D-Fairfield) passed AB 903 the Assembly Local Government Committee on a unanimous vote of 8-0 to dissolve the Los Medanos Community Healthcare District.
 The bill will now be sent to the Committee on Appropriations.
 If it passes there it will head to the floor for a vote by the full Assembly.
 Should it pass there, it still needs both State Senate approval and the governor’s signature before becoming law.

 The Los Medanos Hospital closed in 1994 but the district, covering Pittsburg and Bay Point, has continued to exist, collecting property tax dollars and using the funds to pay for staff and provide grants to local organizations, direct service programs including a community garden and district sponsored programs including REading ADvantage for early literacy.
 The district’s 2020-21 Fiscal Year budget projects $1.13 million in tax revenue and $1.3 million in expenses.